UFC Fight Night: Grasso vs. Araujo: Predictions & Analysis

 A few statistical edges stand out.
 Grasso throws significantly more leather — a 0.6 sig. strike per minute gap.
 Araujo is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Grasso has tighter striking defense, making opponents miss more often.

-**The Pick: Alexa Grasso over Viviane Araujo.** We're leaning Grasso here at 69%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+The Pick: Alexa Grasso over Viviane Araujo.
+We're leaning Grasso here at 73%, a solid but not overwhelming edge.
+Notably, the betting market has Grasso at 66% implied while our model sees 73% — a 6-point disagreement that could signal value.

 Jonathan Martinez